RobotNetwork/BranchSearch/README.md

 - Ensure that you are at the solution folder
 - In the terminal run:
   - **npm install**
+  - **npm install gulp -g**
   - **gulp serve**
-- Acquire the `src` URL for the iFrame, then update it in `BranchSearchWebPart.tsx`
+- Acquire the `document_id` for the Google Sheet.
+Save for later, must be input into the web part settings.

 ### Testing Locally
 1. By default, `gulp serve` will automatically open the URL defined by the `initialPage` property in `/config/serve.json`.
 For most purposes, this will work fine.